 License to use

 A license to use real estate merely grants a right to use the real property.
-It does not confer exclusive dominion or control over the property.
+It does not give exclusive dominion or control over the property.
 Under a license to use real estate, the owner typically controls such things as lighting, heating, cleaning, repairing, and opening and closing the premises.
+A license to use real estate can include all or part of the property.

-Some licenses to use real estate are specifically taxed as retail sales (RCW 82.04.050).
-For example, sales of lodging by a hotel, rooming house, motel, trailer camp, and similar licenses to use real estate are subject to retailing B&O and retail sales tax.
-(However, if the agreement provides for occupancy of the real property for a continuous period of one month or more, it is presumed to be a nontaxable lease or rental of real estate.)
+Sales of lodging by a hotel, rooming house, motel, trailer camp, and similar licenses to use real estate are subject to retailing B&O and retail sales tax.
+However, if the agreement provides for occupancy of the real property for a continuous period of one complete month or 30 consecutive days or more, it is presumed to be a nontaxable lease or rental of real estate.

-Also, charges by automobile parking and storage garage businesses are subject to retailing B&O and retail sales tax.
-(However, an agreement allowing exclusive use of a designated parking space for a continuous period of one month or more is considered a nontaxable lease or rental of real estate.)
+Charges by automobile parking and storage garage businesses are also subject to retailing B&O and retail sales tax.
+However, exclusive use of a designated parking space for a continuous period of one month, or 30 consecutive days or more, is considered a nontaxable lease or rental of real estate.